 Civil war ensues.
 Eventually, the battle lines would form not between states but largely between rural (sparse population density and predominantly conservative) and urban (high population density and predominantly liberal).
 For example, Indianapolis, where Our War takes place a year after the war started, is a deep “blue” city in a sea of “red.”
-In the early days of civil strife, gunmen came with ar 15 parts and accessories in ski masks attempted to cordon off sections of the city, but failed in the face of massive crowds taking to the streets demanding unity and peace.
+In the early days of civil strife, gunmen came with automatic rifles in ski masks attempted to cordon off sections of the city, but failed in the face of massive crowds taking to the streets demanding unity and peace.
 After a bomb goes off in Mile Square, followed by days of house to house fighting between police and gunmen (including rogue police officers), the city government finally secures the city only to find it surrounded by right-wing militias who regard it as the grand prize.
 This is very similar to Sarajevo’s experience in the 1990s.

 During the siege, various organizations inside Indianapolis form their own militias, some out of simple self defense, others to achieve their own political goals as the Left becomes similarly armed and increasingly radicalized.
 The police department becomes the government army operated by a centrist coalition, while Leftist and other civilian militias defend their turf.
 While the presidential side has better training and weaponry, the Congressional side has greater numbers.
 As the war goes on, refugees, failing infrastructure, shortages, and even atrocities and child soldiers become common.